jsreport/jsreport/tutorial/API.md

 jsreport API is split into two different use cases:

-1. Rendering reports - call when you need to invoke rendering process
+1. Rendering reports - use it when you need to invoke rendering process
-2. Querying and CRUD - for maintaining templates, exporting ...
+2. Querying and CRUD - use it when you want to maintain templates, do exports ...

 Next two sections are describing these use cases in detail.

 >You should sent body in json format.
-Content negotiation is supported for some parts of API, but anyway it's not recommended since jsreport is running in the server in javascript.
+Content negotiation is supported for some parts of API, but anyway it's not recommended since jsreport is running in javascript.

 ## Rendering report
 Invoking rendering process is the most common API method you will call.
 The next snippet shows the service enpoint url as well as the body schema.